San Quentin (1946 film)

-San Quentin is a 1946 American romantic drama film directed by Gordon Douglas.
+San Quentin is a 1946 American romantic drama film directed by Gordon Douglas and starring Lawrence Tierney, Barton MacLane and Marian Carr.

 Plot

 The warden of San Quentin State Prison takes three of his best-behaved model prisoners to a press event in San Francisco, but Nick Taylor escapes en route.
 The warden enlists an old enemy of Taylor's, Jim Roland, to bring him back to justice.
 The film comes with a prologue with former Sing Sing warden Lewis E. Lawes advocating the inmates' Mutual Welfare League.